core-wg/oscore/draft-ietf-core-object-security.md

 The Object-Security option is only defined to be present in OSCORE messages, as an indication that OSCORE processing have been performed.
 The content in the Object-Security option is neither encrypted nor integrity protected as a whole but some part of the content of this option is protected (see {{AAD}}).
 "OSCORE within OSCORE" is not supported: If OSCORE processing detects an Object-Security option in the original CoAP message, then processing SHALL be stopped.

-## CoAP Header {#coap-header}
+## CoAP Header Fields and Payload {#coap-header}

-A summary of how the CoAP Header fields are protected is shown in {{fig-header-protection}}, including fields specific to CoAP over UDP and CoAP over TCP (marked accordingly in the table).
+A summary of how the CoAP header fields and payload are protected is shown in {{fig-fields-protection}}, including fields specific to CoAP over UDP and CoAP over TCP (marked accordingly in the table).

 ~~~~~~~~~~~
       +------------------+---+---+